Get the Marcus mobile banking app

 Tax diversification if you have other retirement accounts

 If you contribute pre-tax earnings to other retirement plans, such as a 401(k), withdrawals from those accounts will generally be considered taxable income.
-If eligible, having a Roth IRA in the mix might be a good way to diversify your retirement income since you’ll be able to withdraw from that account without paying tax.
+If eligible, having a Roth IRA in the mix might be a good way to diversify your retirement income since you’ll be able to withdraw from that account without paying tax as long as certain conditions are met.

 Flexible early withdrawal rules

-Although you should proceed with caution if you’re considering an early withdrawal, accessing money in a Roth IRA ahead of retirement can be a little easier than it would be versus a Traditional IRA.
-Contributions to your Roth IRA can be withdrawn at any time, for whatever reason, tax-and penalty-free.
+Although you should proceed with caution if you’re considering an early withdrawal, accessing money in a Roth IRA ahead of retirement can be a little easier than it would be compared to a Traditional IRA.
+Contributions to your Roth IRA can be withdrawn at any time, for whatever reason, tax- and penalty-free.

-That being said, you may have to pay taxes and penalties on your earnings (the money you’ve made on your contributions).
-The IRS outlines what you need to know (including any exceptions), but two main factors are whether you are over or under age 59½, and if you’ve held the account for at least five years.
+That being said, you may have to pay taxes on the withdrawals of your earnings (the money you’ve made on your contributions).
+The IRS outlines what you need to know about early withdrawal penalties (including any exceptions) here, but two main factors to keep in mind are whether you are over or under age 59½ and if you’ve held the account for at least five years.

-At the end of the day, choosing between a Roth IRA vs. Traditional IRA is your call (just remember to check your eligibility first).
-Once you have a solid grasp on the differences between the two, you can decide what’s best for you.
+At the end of the day, choosing between a Traditional IRA and Roth IRA depends on your circumstances and goals (just remember to check your eligibility first).
+Once you have a solid grasp on the differences between the two, you can decide which is best for you.
+You might even end up using both IRAs to help you save for retirement.
+If you have questions about your options, consult a financial advisor.